 Ques.
 What is NU DET 2026?

 Ans.
-NU DET 2026 (Nirma University Design Entrance Test) is an institutional entrance test conducted by the Institute of Design, Nirma University, Ahmedabad.
-It is used for admission to the 4-year Bachelor of Design (B.Des) programme in Product and Interaction Design and Communication Design.
-The test evaluates creative aptitude, design sensitivity, visualization ability, and analytical thinking.
+NU DET 2026 is the Nirma University Design Entrance Test conducted by the Institute of Design, Nirma University, Ahmedabad, for admission to the 4-year Bachelor of Design (B.Des) programme in Product and Interaction Design and Communication Design.
+The exam is held in two phases — Phase I in January and Phase II in May — and evaluates creative aptitude, visualization ability, design sensitivity, and analytical thinking.

 Ques.
 What is the eligibility criteria for NU DET 2026?

 Ans.
-You must have passed Class 12 (10+2) or an equivalent examination from a recognised board with a minimum 50% aggregate marks.
-Candidates with a 10+3 diploma approved by the State Board of Technical Education are also eligible with at least 50% marks.
-There is no age limit and no specific subject requirement in Class 12.
+You must have passed Class 12 (10+2) or an equivalent examination from a recognised board with minimum 50% aggregate marks.
+Candidates with a 10+3 diploma from a State Board of Technical Education with at least 50% aggregate are also eligible.
+There is no age limit and no specific subject requirement — students from Science, Commerce, and Arts are all eligible to apply.

 Ques.
-How many seats are available in B.Des at Nirma University?
+How many seats are available in NU DET 2026?

 Ans.
-The Institute of Design, Nirma University offers 80 B.Des seats — 40 in Product and Interaction Design and 40 in Communication Design.
-In addition, up to 15% supernumerary seats (approximately 12 extra seats) are available for NRI, NRI-sponsored, CIWGCS, and SEA category candidates.
+The Institute of Design, Nirma University offers 80 B.Des seats — 40 in Product and Interaction Design and 40 in Communication Design — for Indian candidates.
+In addition, up to 15% supernumerary seats (approximately 12 additional seats) are available for NRI, NRI-sponsored, CIWGCS, and SEA category candidates under a separate fee structure.

 Ques.
 What is the selection process for NU DET 2026?

 Ques.
-Can I get admission to Nirma University B.Des through UCEED?
+Can I get admission to Nirma University Design using my UCEED score?

 Ans.
 Yes.
-Nirma University accepts UCEED 2026 scores (conducted by IIT Bombay) as an alternative to NU DET.
-If you have a valid UCEED 2026 score, you can apply for B.Des admission at Nirma University without appearing for NU DET.
-You will still need to appear for the situation test and personal interview after shortlisting.
+Nirma University accepts UCEED 2026 scores (conducted by IIT Bombay) as an alternative to the NU DET written test.
+If you have a valid UCEED 2026 score, you can apply to IDNU using that score.
+You must still register on the official Nirma University portal and appear for the Situation Test and Personal Interview in person at one of the three exam centre cities — Ahmedabad, Pune, or Delhi.

 Ques.
-When was the NU DET Phase II Merit List II declared?
+When was NU DET 2026 Merit List II declared?

 Ans.
-The NU DET Phase II Merit List II was declared on May 20, 2026.
-Candidates who appeared in Phase II (exam held on May 10, 2026) can check their merit status by logging in to the official Nirma University admissions portal at design.nirmauni.ac.in.
+The NU DET 2026 Phase II Merit List II was declared on May 20, 2026.
+It covers all candidates who appeared in the Phase II exam held on May 10, 2026 and completed the Situation Test and Personal Interview on the same day.
+Candidates can check their status by logging in to their account on the official Nirma University admissions portal at design.nirmauni.ac.in.

 Ques.
-What is the total B.Des fee at Nirma University 2026?
+What is the total B.Des fee at Nirma University for 2026?

 Ques.
 What should my portfolio include for the NU DET interview?

 Ans.
 Your portfolio should include up to 10 of your best creative works.
-These can be drawings, paintings, photographs, films or videos, craft work, models, project work, or written work like essays or poems.
-You must bring both a digital copy and a physical copy to the interview.
-The panel will ask you to explain your works, so be ready to discuss your process and thought behind each piece.
+These can be hand-drawn sketches, illustrations, paintings, photographs, digital graphic designs, product models, craft work, film or video projects, or written work like essays or poetry.
+Bring both a digital copy and a physical copy to the interview.
+The panel will ask you to explain each work in detail — your intent, your creative process, and what you learned.
+Originality and genuine creative thinking matter more than technical polish.

 Ques.
-What is the syllabus for NU DET 2026?
+What is the syllabus for NU DET?

 Ans.
-NU DET does not follow a fixed textbook syllabus.
-The exam tests design aptitude across five key areas: Visualization and Spatial Ability (3D rotation, perspective), Observation and Design Sensitivity (patterns, proportions, aesthetics), Analytical and Logical Reasoning (visual puzzles, sequences), Creative and Drawing Ability (freehand sketching, visual expression), and General Awareness in Design (design history, Indian designers, sustainability).
-Practising with UCEED and NID DAT past papers is the best way to prepare.
+NU DET does not follow a fixed academic syllabus.
+The exam tests design aptitude across five key areas: Visualization and Spatial Ability (3D rotation, mirror images, perspective), Observation and Design Sensitivity (pattern recognition, proportions, everyday object awareness), Analytical and Logical Reasoning (visual sequences, deduction), Creative and Drawing Ability (freehand sketching, visual expression), and General Design Awareness (design history, famous designers, sustainability, user-centred design).
+Practising with UCEED and NID DAT previous year papers is the most effective preparation method.

-Disclaimer: The above information is based on official sources available as of May 2026 and may be subject to change.
-Candidates are advised to check the official Nirma University website at design.nirmauni.ac.in or contact the admissions office at admissions.dod@nirmauni.ac.in for the latest updates on NU DET 2026 admissions.
+Disclaimer: The information provided on this page is based on official sources available as of June 2026 and is subject to change without notice.
+Candidates are strongly advised to verify all dates, fees, eligibility requirements, and admission procedures directly from the official Nirma University website at design.nirmauni.ac.in or by contacting the admissions office at admissions.dod@nirmauni.ac.in before making any academic or financial decisions.

 Comments